nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 .. code-block:: console

-   ninja clean-zephyr
+   ninja zephyr-clean

 To clean the build folders for the nrfxlib documentation:

 .. code-block:: console

-   ninja clean-nrfxlib
+   ninja nrfxlib-clean

 To clean the build folders for the MCUboot documentation:

 .. code-block:: console

-   ninja clean-mcuboot
+   ninja mcuboot-clean

 To clean the build folders for the |NCS| documentation:

 .. code-block:: console

-   ninja clean-nrf
+   ninja nrf-clean

 Out-of-tree builds
 ******************